vibbits/introduction-to-generative-ai/exercises/4Research_exercise09.md

 # Exercise 9:

+Create a mindmap diagram and visualise it with Mermaid

 - Open your browser and surf to https://claude.ai

 1. Upload the PDF downloaded from https://doi.org/10.1080/02602938.2024.2386662 to Claude.